 How can you make sure your meetings are as effective as they can be?

 If you have a growing business you may have several teams.
 Sometimes lack of communication between teams can create confusion.

 For example, marketing may have no idea what sales are up to, and finance has no sense of the projects that their colleagues working on.

 As a result, information that once flowed freely is being hoarded.
 You’ve noticed more of the blame game and complaining: “If only we’d known about X, we could have Y.”

-This deceptively simple step is crucial because the purpose of the meeting will affect what goes on the agenda.
+This deceptively simple step is crucial; the purpose of the meeting will affect what goes on the agenda.

-Of course, you should always think carefully about who to invite to a meeting.
-If it’s a team update, then it should be the whole team.
+If the meeting is for a team update, then it should be the whole team.

-However, once your team is bigger than 10 or 12 people it will be difficult to involve everyone in the meeting.
+But once your team is bigger than 10 or 12 people, it will be difficult to involve everyone in the meeting.

-With a larger organisation you might want to create separate meetings for different parts of the business.
+With a larger organisation, creating separate meetings for different parts of the business might prove more effective.